Kaiku-Kaholoaa/Majuro_Porites_Rus_Bioinformatics/Unpruned_NoMAF_Filtering/ No_singleton_no_maf_snpEff.md

 ### Preliminary High Impact Variants:
-Okay, all the high-impact variants are on Chr12 and span one 71,637 base region from pos 23046067 - 22974430.
+Okay, all the high-impact variants are on Chr12 and span one 71,637 base region from pos 22974430 - 23046067.
 In this region we identify 5 unique genes with these high-impact variants.

 ### Preliminary High & Medium Impact Variants:
-Okay, all the high-impact variants are on Chr12 and span one 71,637 base region from pos 23046067 - 22974430.
+When we add moderate-impact variants (mostly missense mutations) to the previous dataset, we identify that 63 of the 79 moderate variants (~80%) also span the same chr 12 region (now 80,127 bases) from pos 22970102 - 23050229.
+This to me means that many of these high and moderate impact variants are somewhat localized, and could potentially be a haplotype block that does not get separated during recombination.
+The other moderate variants are found on Chromosomes 2,4,6, and 8.
+Its interesting that they're all on even numbered chromosomes, but I'm not sure if this is due to a biological reason or just by coincidence.

-In this region we identify 5 unique genes with these high-impact variants.
+Additionally, there are now 26 unique genes with the moderate variants included.